SolarBridge Technologies

-SolarBridge Technologies (SolarBridge) is a provider of solar micro-inverter, solar inverter for photovoltaic arrays.
-These types of products aim to increase energy harvest and reliability while reducing the cost of solar installations and maintenance for residential and commercial markets.
+SolarBridge Technologies (SolarBridge) is an American company specializing in solar micro-inverters for photovoltaic arrays, designed to enhance energy output and system reliability while aiming to lower installation and maintenance costs.
 The company was acquired by solar panel manufacturer SunPower in autumn of 2014.
 In 2018 SunPower sold the former SolarBridge microinverter business to Enphase Energy.

 History

-SolarBridge was established in 2004 to bring to market power electronics technologies created at the University of Illinois.
-The company is venture capital backed, raising US$71 million to-date.
+SolarBridge was established in 2004 at the University of Illinois to bring power electronics technologies to market.
+The company is venture capital backed, having raised US $71 million to-date.
 Investors include Battery Ventures, Rho Ventures, and Osage University Partners.